2captcha/2captcha-python/README.md

 ### atbCAPTCHA
 Use this method to solve atbCaptcha challenge.
-Returns a token to bypass captcha.
+Returns a token to bypass the captcha.
 ```python
 result = solver.atb_captcha(app_id='af25e409b33d722a95e56a230ff8771c',
                             api_server='https://cap.aisecurius.com',